What is Dry Eye Syndrome?

 Greenberg Laser Eye Center is pleased to offer a breakthrough treatment for dry eye sufferers!
-If you are experiencing eye dryness, irritation, light sensitivity, vision fluctuations, contact lens intolerance and eye fatigue, you may be a candidate for a new treatment called LipiFlow.
+If you are experiencing eye dryness, irritation, light sensitivity, vision fluctuations, contact lens intolerance, and eye fatigue, you may be a candidate for a new treatment called LipiFlow.

-Of the millions of people in the U.S. that suffer from dry eye, a majority have evaporative dry eye, which stems from a deficiency in the oily lipid layer of the eye’s tear film.
+Of the millions of people in the U.S. that suffer from dry eye, a majority have an evaporative dry eye, which stems from a deficiency in the oily lipid layer of the eye’s tear film.
 The lipid deficiency is due to blockages in the Meibomian glands located in the eyelids.
 The lipids serve to protect the water (aqueous) layer of tears so that the tears do not evaporate too quickly.

 Treat the Cause of Evaporative Dry Eye

 LipiFlow® is intended for the application of localized heat and pressure in adult patients with Meibomian Gland Dysfunction (MGD), also known as evaporative dry eye or lipid deficient dry eye.